-I conduct basic and translational research in the neuroscience laboratory of Mona Buhusi at Utah State University.
-With humans and animal models, I study memory, time, and data visualization.
-My current research concerns optogenetics, temporal discounting, and performance management.
+I conduct basic and translational research in the interdisciplinary neuroscience laboratory of Mona Buhusi at Utah State University.
+My research employs humans and animal models to advance our understanding of temporal discounting, prospection, optogenetics, and data visualization.

 As a clinical consultant, supervisor, and director for eight years, I practiced behavior analysis with developmentally disabled populations—my practice took me into homes, schools, and treatments centers from California to Florida.
 I also served on the board of the Four Corners Association for Behavior Analysis.
 I obtained my bachelor's degree from Washington University in St. Louis and my master's degree from St. Cloud State University.

-I currently teach Analysis of Behavior: Basic Principles at Utah State University and will be speaking at the Annual Convention of the Association for Behavior Analysis International in May.
+I currently teach Analysis of Behavior: Basic Principles at Utah State University.
+In May, I will be speaking at the Annual Convention of the Association for Behavior Analysis International, and in the fall, I will be teaching Neuroscience I.

-Outside of the laboratory, I rock climb, alpine mountaineer, and backcountry ski.
+Outside of the laboratory, I rock climb and alpine mountaineer.